microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 ## Use Case 2: Setup a custom telemetry consumer

-To use a custom telemetry consumer and integrate with a cloud provider or custom dashboard solution, you need to extend the ITelemetryConsumer package.
+To use a custom telemetry consumer and integrate with a cloud provider or custom dashboard solution, you need to implement the `ITelemetryConsumer` interface.

 In this example, you'll walk through the basic setup process to start getting container telemetry to be produced and log it to the console.